111116/obj-util/README.md

 c++ scripts used to handle obj model files

-triangulate: convert obj so that it only contains triangles.
+triangulate: convert ascii obj so that it only contains triangles.

-objsplit: split big obj file by material (removes any other info) into small obj files named `<mtlname>.obj`
+objsplit: split big obj (ascii, triangulated) file by material (removes any other info) into small obj files named `<mtlname>.obj`

 usage